-Trinity College Dublin is committed to ensuring that its examination system (undergraduate and taught postgraduate programmes) as far as possible enables students with disabilities to compete equally with their non-disabled peers.
+Trinity is committed to ensuring that its examination system (undergraduate and taught postgraduate programmes) as far as possible enables students with disabilities to compete equally with their non-disabled peers.

-College will endeavour to ensure that its examination procedures are effective in assessing the knowledge and abilities of such students, whilst at the same time ensuring the maintenance of academic standards.
+Trinity will endeavor to ensure that its examination procedures are effective in assessing the knowledge and abilities of such students, whilst at the same time ensuring the maintenance of academic standards.

-- Michaelmas examinations: End of week 5, Semester 1
+- Hilary & Annual examinations: End of week 2, Semester 2.

-- Hilary examinations: End of week 5, Semester 2
+- Late Disability Service Registrations for Annual examinations: End of week 7, Semester 2.

-- Annual examinations: End of week 10, Semester 2
+- Supplemental examinations: End of week 44, Semester 2.

 Students registering with the Disability Service after these deadline dates will be accommodated in subsequent examinations.